sambacha/openevm/Building-and-Using-EVM-LLVM.md

 ```
 ./build/bin/llc -mtriple=evm -filetype=obj test.ll -o test.o
 ```
 This will dump an ELF format object file `test.o`, which contains the EVM bytecode in its text section.
-We need to extract the binary somehow:
+Before The EVM binary object file writer is ready, we can only dump function body code in some container such as ELF.
+We can extract the binary somehow:
 ```
 ./build/bin/llvm-objdump --triple=evm --disassemble -s test.o
 ```